RudgeLab/FluoPi/sphinx/index.rst

 Welcome to FluoPi Module's documentation!
 =========================================
-This modules was developed to read, manipulate and analyze the data obtained with the `FluoPi <https://osf.io/dy6p2/>`_ DIY equipment. asdf
+This module was developed to read, manipulate and analyze the data obtained with the `FluoPi <https://osf.io/dy6p2/>`_ DIY equipment.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
-   :caption: Contents:
+   :caption: Module Content:

-   Code
-   modules
-   fluopi
+   source/modules

-Indices and tables
+Index and search
 ==================

 * :ref:`genindex`